-The 2019 edition of the most celebrated ICC World Cup is about to begin in England and Wales, and the world cannot keep calm!
-The leaves have been approved, tickets booked and the teams are ready to shake the ground off with their thrilling performances.
-But amidst all this, every Indian is desperately missing the master strokes by Master Blaster Sachin Tendulkar.
+The 2019 edition of the most-celebrated ICC World Cup was one of the best ever and the super-over final simply took everyone’s breath away.
+It was heartbreaking to see India crash out in the semis and our quest for a third World Cup trophy goes on.
+But amidst all this, every Indian desperately missed the master strokes by Master Blaster, God of Cricket Sachin Tendulkar.
 All the 90s kids have grown up worshipping Sachin Tendulkar and we know that the God’s place is irreplaceable.

 While we are all hearts with the present Indian cricket team, there’s always a desire to see Tendulkar on the ground hitting the ball as only he can do.
+The Kohli-Tendulkar comparisons will go on but we know that no one even comes close to what Sachin did for this country.
 We know you’re as nostalgic as we are and so, we have curated some of Tendulkar’s best performances in his World Cup career from 1993 – 2011.
 And before reading further, order your favorite Sachin Tendulkar merchandise here just like a true fan would do!

 Best Tendulkar Moments in Cricket World Cup Matches